 Instructions

-Step 1 (Picture 1 above)– Start by making homemade lemon curd if you plan on adding some to the filling.
-It will need several hours to chill and thicken in the fridge.
+Step 1 (Picture 1 above)– This step is optional.
+If you plan on making the optional homemade lemon curd I recommend making this first so it has time to chill and thicken in the fridge.
 You could also use store bought lemon curd or just leave it out.

-Step 2 (Picture 2 above)– Add the sugars to a bowl.
-Rub the lemon zest into the sugars.
-Beat the butter and sugars til combined.
-Mix in the egg and alternatively add the dry ingredients with the sour cream til combined.
+Step 2 (Picture 2 above)– Rub the lemon zest into the granulated sugar with your fingertips in a large bowl.
+Add the light brown sugar and butter.
+Mix with an electric mixer til combined.
+Mix in the egg then alternatively add the dry ingredients with the sour cream til combined.

 Step 3 (Picture 3 above)– Use a 1.5 to 2 tablespoon cookie scoop to drop the cookies onto the cookie sheet.
 Place them 2″ apart.
 Bake at 350 Fahrenheit for 8-10 minutes.

 Step 4 (Picture 4 above)– Beat the cream cheese with a mixer on high speed for 1 minute.
 Add the butter and beat on medium high speed for 1 more minute.
 Mix in the lemon zest.
-Reduce speed to low and slowly add powdered sugar til incorporated.
-Add the salt and mix on medium speed a few more seconds, just until combined.
+Reduce speed.
+Add powdered sugar til incorporated then mix in the salt.

 Step 5 (Picture 5 above)– Use an ice cream scoop, offset spatula, a ziploc bag with a tip snipped off, or a piping bag to frost your pies.
 Dollop, pipe or spread about 1½ tablespoons of frosting on one half of the whoopie pie.
 Add a couple of teaspoons of lemon curd in the middle, if using.